Why We Exist

 Berean is an autonomous historically conservative Baptist church; it is not part of any network of churches.
 However, it does fellowship with and maintains relationships with other like minded churches in Cumberland County.
 Berean is not a member of the Southern Baptist Convention or any other association.
 Berean retains "Baptist" in its name to communicate it holds to distinctively baptistic beliefs, it is not part of a denomination which governs the church.
 Berean is a Bible-based church—the Bible is the supreme authority for the doctrine and structure of the church.
 Berean is not obligated or expected to give money to a larger organization which then distributes the funds as it sees fit to seminaries, Sunday school boards, and other organizations.
 Berean does not send messengers to conventions to vote on matters and resolutions.
 It is free to associate with or not associate with any church as it determines.
 Berean is free to support colleges, seminaries, church-planters, or global missionaries as it sees fit.
 Berean elects its own pastor, board of directors, and deacons.
 It establishes its own budget, covenant, articles of faith, and constitution and is free to change any of this as the membership determines.

-Finally, there is not a single college or seminary that the church or academy seeks to find applicants for employment; instead, we seek to have diversity in the education institutions our staff comes from.
+Finally, there is not a single college or seminary from which the church or academy seeks to find applicants for employment; instead, we seek to have diversity in the educational institutions our staff members have attended.

 Today, we are a multifaceted ministry.
 We are a community of faith, hope, and love (1 Cor 13:13).
 We strive to teach and provide people of all ages with the knowledge and passion needed to share the good news of Jesus Christ, build strong families and lasting relationships, and bring honor and glory to God by His Grace.